 - we ALSO just launched a writer-parent discussion forum that is NOT video just text – since many of you have reported you don’t feel comfortable chatting on Facebook but still prefer typing to talking on video, we put up a forum section on a Wix website where you can message other writer-parents about anything writing or Covid-outbreak, or working from home with kids at home or just anything.
 HERE IS THE LINK.

-- our fellowship is now closed — congratulations to all who submitted.
+- our fellowship is currently closed — congratulations to all who submitted.
 (You could be awarded $1000 and a year of mentorship!) – Word count was VERY small this year to make sure everyone could write something new.
 If you missed the window but did finish a story, consider submitting it to a Flash Fiction journal (google Flash Fiction, there are several that pay!)
+APPLICATIONS REOPEN MARCH 1, 2021!

 STAY SAFE & BE WELL – during this emotional and delicate time, write creatively only as you can.
 It is very hard to sit down to write during this time, but all of our members who have managed some time for their creativity have felt the improvement in their mental health.
 Staying sane is as important as staying physically healthy – so do what you must to keep yourself well.
 Write less.
 Write more.
 But don’t forget that under all this quarantine duty, you’re still a writer.